sami-ets/Documentation/docs/general/technological_services.md

 | GPU1	    | 10.178.8.86	    | logti-srv-gpu-1.logti.etsmtl.ca   | 3x NVIDIA GTX 1080	                        | 10.1           |
 | GPU2      | 10.178.8.87	    | logti-srv-gpu-2.logti.etsmtl.ca	| 1x NVIDIA GTX 1080 + 2x NVIDIA RTX 2080 Ti	| 10.1           |

-When using these server for running full experiments, please keep an eye on it !
+When using these servers for running full experiments, please keep an eye on them !
 Failed experiments or processes not successfully terminated still use RAM and VRAM on GPUs, preventing others of using the resources.
 Kill your process as soon as you notice something is wrong or if your code thrown an uncaught exception which prevent the process to terminate cleanly.